mh-8man/HangMan/README.md

 # HangMan
 HangMang game written in React Native.

+About the game:
 You have to guess a word, by guessing one letter a time.
 You get 6 wrong guesses before loosing.

+The game supports two languages English and Norwegian Bokmål.

 you can run on a virtual android emulator to play the game.